JoeanAmier/XHS-Downloader/README_EN.md

 <h2>⌨️ Source Code Run</h2>
 <ol>
 <li>Install the Python interpreter with a version no lower than <code>3.12</code></li>
+<li>Download the latest source code of this project or the source code released in <a href="https://github.com/JoeanAmier/XHS-Downloader/releases/latest">Releases</a> to your local machine</li>
+<li>Open the terminal and switch to the root path of the project</li>
 <li>Run the command <code>pip install -i https://pypi.tuna.tsinghua.edu.cn/simple -r requirements.txt</code> to install the required modules</li>
-<li>Download the latest source code of this project or the source code released in <a href="https://github.com/JoeanAmier/XHS-Downloader/releases/latest">Releases</a> to your local machine</li>
 <li>Run <code>main.py</code> to use</li>
 </ol>
 <h1>🛠 Command Line Mode</h1>